Treatment: Multiple Layers of Pain

 At the most obvious layer, the symptom of a tingling sensation is felt down.
 This symptom may be broken down into its set of related causes and effects.
 For example in a hypothetical case,

 - A common cause of this sensation is due to nerves around the neck (cervical) region being compressed or impinged upon.
-Take this to be first layer.
+Take this to be the first layer.

 - So then the third layer seeks to explain why the muscles are tense.
 Muscles often become tense when they are overworked and/or under constant tension.
 An example is muscle cramps experienced by a long-distance runner.
 In this example, the tension was caused by poor posture and repetitive stress.

 - So the fourth layer asks why poor posture.
-Typically, it is due to poor body awareness and weak postural muscles that are unable to hold the spine in good posture for a prolonged periods of time.
+Typically, it is due to poor body awareness and weak postural muscles that are unable to hold the spine in good posture for prolonged periods of time.

 Note that this is strictly an example and does not necessarily apply true to all cases where a tingling sensation is felt at their fingers tips.
 One should always seek proper medical advice from a qualified doctor or physiotherapist.